 Nerve damage is something that all surgeons should tell you is a risk of surgery.
 However, surgeons must be extremely careful with nerves when operating.
 Knee surgery claims for foot drop do tend to be pursued.
 This condition is extremely distressing to live with.

 Injury to nerves is rare but is a devastating complication.
-There are higher risks if you are having a previous knee replacement repeated (a ‘revision’).
-In addition, if you’ve had any knee surgery previously.
+There are higher risks if you are having a previous knee replacement repeated (a revision) or if you’ve had any knee surgery previously.
 It’s very important that surgeons properly assess your anatomy before surgery.
 Surgeons must take precautions to ensure they do not injure nerves.
 There are very important nerves close to the knee.
 Above the knee, the sciatic nerve divides into two major nerves (the common peroneal nerve and tibial nerve).

 This type of injury can occur due to compression.
 Poor positioning on the surgical table can be a cause of compression.
 Improper placement of surgical instruments (‘retractors’) can also cause nerve compression.
 Surgeons can cause stretching type injuries when manipulating the joint.
 If too much traction is applied, then this can lead to damage.